Welcome to the most confusing feature in Sine Machine!

 However sometimes you want to create more complex shapes.

-Relative Mode lets you do that by applying only the relative difference between the existing spectrum and the incoming changes.
+Relative Mode lets you do that by applying only the relative difference between the existing spectrum and the incoming shape.

 How to use relative mode